 You are here

-Maintain or Reduce Gross Square Footage (In Progress)
+Maintain or Reduce Gross Square Footage (Ongoing)

 The Net Zero Space Growth Policy started in FY10, but it was not fully in effect until FY15.
 According to this policy, when buildings are demolished or leases are vacated, their gross square footage is added to a “square footage bank” held by the provost’s office.
 As of the end of FY16, the square footage bank and the total square footage on campus has been quite stable.